U.S. inspector wanted reactor shut on quake fears: report

 Michael Peck’s call to close the Diablo Canyon Power Plant in San Luis Obispo County was in a report he made to the Nuclear Regulatory Commission in 2013, the AP reported on Monday, a day after a strong earthquake shook California’s Napa Valley region.

-Peck was the lead on-site inspector for five years at Diablo Canyon, which has two reactors designed to produce about 18,000 gigawatt-hours (GWh) of electricity annually, or 7 percent of California’s electricity use.
-It is owned by Pacific Gas & Electric Co (PG&E).
+Peck was the lead on-site inspector for five years at Diablo Canyon, which has two reactors designed to produce about 18,000 gigawatts an hour (GWh) of electricity annually, or 7 percent of California’s electricity use.
+It is owned by Pacific Gas & Electric Co (PG&E) (PCG_pa.A).

 Peck’s report concludes that the nearby Shoreline, Los Osos, and San Luis Bay fault systems are capable of producing ground motions that exceed the plant’s safe shutdown precautions, according to the AP, which said it had verified the authenticity of the report.